havatv/qgisnnjoinplugin/help/source/index.rst

 approximation), a spatial index on the join layer will always be used.

+The *nearestNeighbor* function of *QgsSpatialIndex* only works on points.
+By approximating non-point input layer geometries by their centroid, the spatial index can be used to speed up the join.

-For input layers with other geometry types than point, the *nearestNeighbor* function of *QgsSpatialIndex* can not be used.
+For layers with multi-geometries, spatial indexes are not used.
-Therefore, the *QgsGeometry.distance* function is used to find the nearest neighbour in the join layer.
-Without the use of an index, the geometry of each feature of the input layer has to be compared to the geometries of all the features in the join layer.
-And this will take time for large datasets.

 For input layers with non-point geometry type, the user can specify that the geometry centroids are to be used for the join by checking